 Dir: Matthew Vaughn

-First Class, for me, took a little while to get going.
-The first half hour is largely exposition, and often feel like several different movies (Charles Xavier in Revenge of the Nerds vs Magneto: Nazi Hunter) trying to play out all at once.
-It's not very cohesive, and the stuff that works best (Magneto: Nazi Hunter) feels a bit compromised, like it needs more room to breathe – its own movie perhaps.
+First Class takes a little while to get going.
+The first half hour is largely exposition and often feels like several different movies (Charles Xavier in Revenge of the Nerds vs Magneto: Nazi Hunter) trying to play out all at once.
+It's not very cohesive, and the stuff that works best - the Magneto section - needs more room to breathe; its own movie perhaps.
 There are also some botched moments in the first act, most notable is a scene reintroducing Kevin Bacon as the film's evil bastard in chief (though he's never called it in the movie I believe the comic called his character Mr Sinister, which is a name made for Kevin Bacon).
 It's not that it's a terrible scene, more that it seems like an excuse to get the lovely Rose Byrne to run around in her pants for five minutes for no real reason, which, frankly, is beneath both her talent and her dignity.

-The movie really makes the shift out of first gear last once it brings the main characters together, and that's largely because Vaughn has called on two of the best British actors of their generation; James McAvoy and Michael Fassbender to play Xavier and Magneto.
-The friendship between these characters has always been central to the X-Men films, and here we get to see both its making and its breaking.
-McAvoy and Fassbender each avoid impersonating the actors who have previously played their characters, but manage to give their portrayals enough of a flavour of, respectively, Patrick Stewart and Ian McKellen that we can see how they grew into those people.
-Beyond that though, these are two great performances that really complement each other, showing Xavier and Magneto as two sides of the same coin.
-However, it is Fassbender who runs away with the film, from the early scenes as he hunts Kevin Bacon's Sebastian Shaw and other Nazis across the world to the final moments of the film, in which he truly becomes Magneto, Fassbender brings real dramatic weight to everything – no easy feat in the midst of a gigantic action set piece playing off the Cuban missile crisis.
+The movie makes the shift out of first gear stick once it brings the main characters together, and that's largely because Vaughn has called on two of the best British actors of their generation, James McAvoy and Michael Fassbender, to play Xavier and Magneto.
+The push and pull of friendship and rivalry between these characters has always been central to the X-Men films, and here we get to see the inception of this complex and ever-evolving relationship.
+McAvoy and Fassbender each avoid impersonating the actors who have previously played their characters, but manage to give their portrayals enough of a flavour of, respectively, Patrick Stewart and Ian McKellen, that we can see how they grew into those people.
+Beyond that though, these are two great performances that complement each other, showing Xavier and Magneto as two sides of the same coin.
+However, it is Fassbender who runs away with the film, from the early scenes as he hunts Kevin Bacon's Sebastian Shaw and other Nazis across the world to the final moments of the film, in which he truly becomes Magneto, Fassbender brings serious dramatic weight to everything – no easy feat in the midst of a gigantic action set piece playing off the Cuban missile crisis.
 Even in the film's lighter moments, Fassbender's force and intensity leap off the screen, as good as he was in Fish Tank and Hunger, this may in fact be his best work to date.

 The other major characters are Bacon's Sebastian Shaw, which is a welcome return for a great and underrated actor, and Jennifer Lawrence as Mystique, perhaps a surprising follow up to Winter's Bone, and a good training ground for her own franchise launcher The Hunger Games.
 Bacon is clearly having an absolute ball as the energy absorbing Shaw; he's slimy and evil, and while he may seem a weak physical threat the character's sheer ruthlessness makes him a threatening villain, and the scenes he shares with Fassbender are some of the film's most compelling; two fine actors going at each other in scenes that deal with big themes and real moral complexities.
 Lawrence is also good here, and the progression of her character from one who constantly uses her powers to look normal to become the character we know from the first three is well written and affectingly played by Lawrence, especially in a scene with McAvoy when she first appears, naked, in full Mystique look, in front of Xavier.